 From May to June 2013, BPA performed informal outreach with customers and stakeholders to solicit input on the Review.
 During this outreach, BPA received input on issues of importance as well as on the preferred approach to carrying out the public process.
 BPA had previously committed to commencing the Review before the fiscal year 2014-2015 (FY14-15) rate period.
 Customer and stakeholder input, however, showed a strong preference for waiting until BPA had data on FY12-13 achievements (e.g., aMW savings, cost per aMW, utility self-funding) before beginning a formal public process to address outstanding issues of importance.
-This data will be available after the FY14-15 rate period begins in mid-January 2014.
+This data will be available in mid-January 2014.
 BPA has taken into account customer and stakeholder feedback and plans to conduct the Review as follows (this document's appendix contains a visual representation of the timeline):

-- Summer 2013: BPA develops a scoping document that identifies the "issues of importance" (e.g., utility self-funding, Unassigned Account, Large Project Fund) and explores initial options for addressing the issues - September 15, 2013: BPA releases the scoping document to customers and stakeholders for their review. - November 22, 2013: BPA holds a regional meeting/conference call in Portland to discuss the scoping document.
-Following the meeting, BPA incorporates feedback received at the meeting and includes accomplishments from the FY12-13 rate period (e.g., aMW savings, self-funding, Large Project Fund, performance payments, etc.) into the scoping document and distributes updated scoping document to customers and stakeholders. - December 6 to December 21, 2013: Public comment period on updated scoping document. - January to early spring 2014May 2014: BPA holds formal meetings (both workgroup and regional "big tent" meetings) to discuss solutions to the "issues of importance" identified and shared in the updated scoping document. - Late springMay 2014: BPA develops a Post-2011 Review proposal based on the feedback received during the formal meetings. - Early summerJune to July 2014: Formal comment period for customers and stakeholders to provide feedback on BPA's proposal. - July to August Summer-2014: BPA develops and publishes a final Post-2011 Review report based on feedback received during the public comment period.
+- Summer 2013: BPA develops a scoping document that identifies the "issues of importance" (e.g., utility self-funding, Unassigned Account, Large Project Fund) and explores initial options for addressing the issues. - September 15, 2013: BPA releases the scoping document to customers and stakeholders for their review. - November 22, 2013: BPA holds a regional meeting/conference call in Portland to discuss the scoping document.
+Following the meeting, BPA incorporates feedback received at the meeting and includes accomplishments from the FY12-13 rate period (e.g., aMW savings, self-funding, Large Project Fund, performance payments, etc.) into the scoping document and distributes updated scoping document to customers and stakeholders. - December 6 to December 21, 2013: Public comment period on updated scoping document. - January to May 2014: BPA holds formal meetings (both workgroup and regional "big tent" meetings) to discuss solutions to the "issues of importance" identified and shared in the updated scoping document. - May 2014: BPA develops a Post-2011 Review proposal based on the feedback received during the formal meetings. - June to July 2014: Formal comment period for customers and stakeholders to provide feedback on BPA's proposal. - July to August 2014: BPA develops and publishes a final Post-2011 Review report based on feedback received during the public comment period. - August to October 1 2014: BPA prepares for any agreed upon changes and drafts necessary language for the October 1, 2014 Implementation Manual release, which may include six-month notice of changes.